bud3699/Virtual-Display-Driver/README.md

    - Download and run the installer.
    - Follow the on-screen instructions to complete the installation.

-- Step 3: Verify the Installation
+- Step 3: Verify the Installation (Optional)
    - Check if the Virtual Display Driver is correctly installed by running the following:
    - **Device Manager:** Check "Device Manager" under "Display Adapters."
    - **Settings:** Check display settings under system settings and see if the virtual displays show.